Camp Wapsie Leadership Program

 The YMCA Camp Wapsie Leadership Development program fosters leadership growth in high school students and prepares them for future life experiences.
 The program is divided into two positions, each with an emphasis on building different sets of leadership skills.

 Overall Program Goals:

-- Increase leadership skills so participants will be prepared to assume camp and community leadership roles.
+- Increase leadership skills so participants are prepared to assume community and camp leadership roles.

-- Increase human relation skills between the young leaders, campers, adults (staff), and peers.
+- Expand human relation skills between the young leaders, campers, adults (staff), and peers.

-- Increase sense of responsibility and service to others.
+- Grow a sense of responsibility and service to others.

-- Increase appreciation for the natural world around us.
+- Develop appreciation for the natural world around us.

-- Increase teaching skills in program areas relevant to YMCA Camp Wapsie and the mission of the YMCA.
+- Improve teaching skills in program areas relevant to YMCA Camp Wapsie and the mission of the YMCA.

 While prior Camp Wapsie experience is very helpful it is not a requirement to be considered for the Leadership Development Programs.
 Contact the camp for more information.

 Geared toward high school students entering the 10th or 11th grade, LIT’s spend three weeks at YMCA Camp Wapsie developing their leadership skills through a focus on group dynamics.
 Working alongside 15 other program participants, LITs focus on general leadership skills, interpersonal interaction, and have introduction to problem solving, communication, camp mission/goals, and camp work projects.
 The LITs spend time working with younger campers while assisting and being mentored by veteran camp counselors.
 Because of the limited number of spaces in the program, spots are filled on an application basis only.